-When not used immediately, the tuber is boiled in between 30 and 45 minutes and then dried in a heater.
+When not used immediately, the tuber is boiled for between 30 and 45 minutes and then dried in a heater.
 They are then crushed into a dark orange-yellow powder that is often used as a spice in Tamil cuisine and including curry types, or for coloring, coloring for the mustard spices.
 Its active ingredient is curcumin substance with a slightly spicy hot flavor, slightly bitter, smelling mustard, and ‘ bearing the flavor of the soil ‘ in a distinct way.
 Curcumin is the focus of attraction because of its potential healing features with a number of other diseases, including cancer, Alzheimer’s, diabetes, allergies, arthritis, and other chronic types of diseases.
 India is the country’s main producer of technology, with regional names depending on language and country.

 Turmeric grows wild in the forests of South Asia and Southeast Asia.
 It is one of the main ingredients in many Asian dishes.
-Tamil Traditional medicine, also known as Siddha, has suggested the use of turmeric in food because of the potential healing value of It, which is still a subject is being researched.
+Tamil Traditional medicine, also known as Siddha, has suggested the use of turmeric in food because of its potential healing value of It, which is still a subject is being researched.
 Its use for coloring does not have the primary value in South Asian cuisine.

 In recipes outside of South Asia, turmeric is sometimes used as a glowing yellow-colored substance like cakes.
-It is used in canned drinks and baked goods, dairy products, creams, yogurt, yellow pastries, orange juice, biscuits, coloring of popcorn, candy, cream cakes, cereals, sauces, gelatin… This is an important ingredient in most commercial curry powders.
+It is used in canned drinks and baked goods, dairy products, creams, yogurt, yellow pastries, orange juice, biscuits, the coloring of popcorn, candy, cream cakes, cereals, sauces, gelatin… This is an important ingredient in most commercial curry powders.

 Most turmeric types are used in the form of tubercle, in some areas (especially in Maharashtra, Goa, Konkan and Kanara), the turmeric is used to wrap and cook food.
 The use of turmeric like this is usually in places where turmeric is planted there, as the leaves are used as soon as they harvest.
 The art leaf produces a distinctive flavor.

-Although often used in dry powder form, turmeric is also used in fresh form, such as Ginger.
+Although often used in dry powder form, turmeric is also used in fresh forms, such as Ginger.
 It has a wide variety of applications in Far Eastern recipes, such as pickles made from fresh turmeric containing soft turmeric blocks.

 Turmeric is widely used as a spice in South Asian and Middle Eastern cuisines.
 Many Persian dishes use turmeric as a boot ingredient.
 Almost all fried dishes in Iran have oil, onions, and turmeric attached to any other ingredient that will be added.

 In Nepal, turmeric is cultivated and is widely used in many vegetable and meat dishes because of its color as well as its potential value in traditional medicine.
-In South Africa, turmeric is used to make yellow for rice.
+In South Africa, turmeric is used to make yellow rice.